 A detailed article on crop monitoring can be found in the Sugar Beet Review, Feb 2021, Vol 89, No.1, P 11-15 - Virus Feature.
-Magnifying glasses were provided to all growers in 2021 with the Beet Review publication to help growers identify aphids in the crop during regular checks.
-An aphid identification clinic will also be provided to agronomists and growers in the BBRO BeetTech22 winter technical events (8th and 10th February 2022).
+Magnifying glasses were provided to all growers in 2021 with the Beet Review publication to help growers identify aphids in the crop during regular checks, these are also available at BBRO events to take away.
+An aphid identification clinic is also be provided to agronomists and growers in the BBRO BeetTech23 winter technical events (7 and 9 February 2023).
 Any ground-truth data provided by growers and agronomists will be double checked by BBRO.
+A new BBRO aphid identification guide was produced in May 2022 and made available at BBRO events in hard copy and circulated via email to all growers and agronomists on the industry database.
+It's also available on the BBRO website: Know your aphids.